SixLabors/Fonts/docs/docs/fonts.md

 ## Working with a Font

-`Font`s are immutable all properties on a font object must be changed by insnciating a new `Font` class with the correct constructor overload
+`Font`s are immutable all properties on a font object must be changed by instanciating a new `Font` class with the correct constructor overload

 ```c#
 var newFont = new Font(oldFont, 50, FontStyle.Bold);